DPS0340/mysqlbackup/README.md

-# python-mysql-backup
+# mysqlbackup-bash Branch

-Python scripts for MySQL database backup.
+Bash script for backup mysql on linux environment.